Elisabeth of France, Queen of Spain, Queen of Portugal

 On May 14, 1610, when Elisabeth was eight-year-old, her father King Henri IV of France was assassinated.
 While traveling through Paris, Henri’s carriage was stopped on the Rue de Ferronnerie.
 A Catholic zealot, François Ravaillac, took the opportunity to rush up to the carriage and stab the king twice in the chest.
 Quickly subdued, Ravaillac was taken into custody and later executed.
 The king was taken to the Louvre Palace where he died.
 Elisabeth’s nine-year-old brother ascended the French throne as King Louis XIII.
 The widowed Queen, Marie de’ Medici was appointed Regent for her son.

-During this period of time, there were struggles in France between the Catholics and the Protestants (French Huguenots).
+During this time, there were struggles in France between the Catholics and the Protestants (French Huguenots).
 The new Regent, Marie de’ Medici promoted a strong alliance with the Spanish monarchy and favored Catholicism over Protestantism.
 To strengthen this bond, she arranged the marriages of her son King Louis XIII to Infanta Anna of Spain (known primarily as Anne of Austria), and her eldest daughter Elisabeth to Felipe, Prince of Asturias (the future King Felipe IV of Spain and King Felipe III of Portugal).
 Anna and Felipe were both the children of King Felipe III of Spain and his wife Margaret of Austria.

 Infanta Anna of Spain, wife of King Louis XIII of France, and Felipe, Prince of Asturias, the future King Felipe IV of Spain, husband of Elisabeth of France in 1612; Credit – Wikipedia